erred/seankhliao.com/src/blog/12022-11-16-gcp-to-aws-workload-identity-federation.md

 ```

 This [blog post](https://jpassing.com/2021/10/05/authenticating-to-aws-by-using-a-google-cloud-service-account-and-assumerolewithwebidentity/)
-was a good reference point on the smae topic.
+was a good reference point on the same topic.

 #### _GCP_ cloud setup